Fair Exploration via Axiomatic Bargaining: Fairness-Regret Trade-off

+\cref{corr:unfair} formalizes the intuition described in \cref{ex:3arm}, that it is more `efficient' to explore with group A compared to group B. Since $\OPT(A) = \theta_2 < \theta_3 = \OPT(B)$, we have $g_{\min}=A$, and therefore group A's utility gain would be zero under any regret-optimal policy.
+Effectively, a regret-optimal policy completely sacrifices fairness for the sake of efficiency.

-The proof also illustrates that if $g_{\rm max} \triangleq \argmax_{g \in G} \OPT(g)$ is unique, then $g_{\max}$ incurs no regret from \ii{any} shared arm in a regret optimal policy.
+The proof also illustrates that if $g_{\rm max} \triangleq \argmax_{g \in G} \OPT(g)$ is unique, then $g_{\max}$ incurs no regret from \ii{any} shared arm in a regret-optimal policy.
 If all suboptimal arms for $g_{\max}$ are shared with another group, then $g_{\max}$ incurs zero (log-scaled) regret in an optimal policy.
-In summary, regret optimal policies are unfair, and achieve perverse outcomes with the most disadvantaged groups gaining nothing and the most advantaged groups gaining the most from sharing the burden of exploration.
+In summary, regret-optimal policies are unfair, and achieve perverse outcomes with the most disadvantaged groups gaining nothing and the most advantaged groups gaining the most from sharing the burden of exploration.

-\begin{remark}[Regret Optimality of KL-UCB] The fact that KL-UCB is regret optimal is somewhat surprising, as the required property \eqref{eq:property2opt} seems quite restrictive at first glance.
+\begin{remark}[Regret Optimality of KL-UCB] The fact that KL-UCB is regret-optimal is somewhat surprising, as the required property \eqref{eq:property2opt} seems quite restrictive at first glance.
 The intuition for this result can be explained through the 2-group, 3-arm instance of \cref{ex:3arm}, where $\theta_1 < \theta_2 < \theta_3$ and only $\theta_1$ is unknown.
 In this instance, proving \eqref{eq:property2opt} corresponds to showing that group B never pulls arm 1.
 Under KL-UCB, Group A or B pulls arm 1 at time $t$ if and only if $\UCB_t(1)$ is larger than $\theta_2$ or $\theta_3$ respectively. $\UCB_t(1)$ can be shown to be equal to $\htheta_t(1)$ plus a term of order $\sqrt{\frac{\log t}{N_t(1)}}$; we refer to the latter term as the `radius' of the UCB.
 The radius increases logarithmically over time, but decreases as there are more pulls.
 Anytime $\UCB_t(1)$ increases past $\theta_2$, group A will pull arm 1, which causes the radius to shrink.
 Since the radius grows very slowly, it is unlikely that it ever gets to a point where $\UCB_t(1)$ is larger than $\theta_3$; and hence group B ends up essentially never pulling arm 1.
 The full proof of this result can be found in Appendix~\ref{sec:proof_klucb_opt}, where the stated argument is used to prove \cref{lemma:main_epoch}.
 We note that this result, along with the matching lower bound \eqref{eq:lower_bound_regret}, provides a complete regret characterization of the grouped $K$-armed bandit model (without fairness concerns). \end{remark}